isabel-vs/ICA_BlindSourceSeparation/docs/src/jade.md

 **Joint Diagonalization of Cumulants**: Offers improved performance in separating statistically independent components.

-**Well-Established**: Widely studied and validated in literature; known for reliable and consistent results in many domains.
+**Well-Established**: Widely studied and validated in literature.
+Known for reliable and consistent results in many domains.

 **Effective Whitening Preprocessing**: Reduces dimensionality and prepares data for optimal separation.